-In 2025 we can expect to see a range of developments affecting the sector.
+In 2025-2026, we can expect to see a range of developments affecting the sector.
+The shape of the new framework will become clearer in the first half of 2026.

 - In February 2023, the FCA issued a discussion paper (DP23/2) seeking stakeholder feedback on proposed approaches for updating and improving the UK regime for asset management.
 This was followed In October 2023 by confirmation from FCA Chair Ashley Alder, that, following industry feedback, the FCA would not take forward some of the DP proposals, including the proposal to consolidate the rules for different types of asset managers.
-Mr. Alder also outlined the FCA's strategic approach for next steps in 2024 and 2025 - In March 2024, FCA highlighted in a Dear CEO letter to asset managers that the three main priorities for reform identified through feedback are: (i) making the regime for alternative fund managers more proportionate; (ii) updating the regime for retail funds; and (iii) supporting technological innovation. - In DP23/2, the FCA highlighted the need to ensure UK rules interact with rules in other jurisdictions given the global nature of the sector.
-It should be noted that the EU AIFMD2 now diverges from the UK rules with respect to loan origination, liquidity management and delegation (see Slide 11). - No timing has yet been given for HM Treasury work or for the FCA's planned consultation for reform of the UK regime (originally expected in 2024).
-The next iteration of the Regulatory Initiatives Grid expected in Q2 may provide further detail. - Asset management has been highlighted by the government as one of the priority opportunities for growth in the financial sector.
-As such, it is expected to feature prominently in the government's Financial Services Growth and Competitiveness Strategy, due to be published in Spring 2025. - Following consultation, the FCA is expected to feed back in H1 on whether it will proceed with allowing funds to take advantage of the new payment option for investment research that applies to MiFID managers for segregated accounts. - During 2025, at an international level as part of its work on Project Guardian, the FCA plans to collaborate with the Monetary Authority Singapore (MAS) to explore the regulatory considerations for tokenisation within the asset and wealth management sector.
+Mr. Alder also outlined the FCA's strategic approach for next steps in 2024 and 2025 - In March 2024, FCA highlighted in a Dear CEO letter to asset managers that the three main priorities for reform identified through feedback are: (i) making the regime for alternative fund managers more proportionate; (ii) updating the regime for retail funds; and (iii) supporting technological innovation.
+In DP23/2, the FCA had highlighted the need to ensure UK rules interact with rules in other jurisdictions given the global nature of the sector.
+It should be noted that the EU AIFMD2 now diverges from the UK rules with respect to loan origination, liquidity management and delegation (see Slide 11). - In April 2025, HM Treasury launched a consultation and the FCA issued a call for input on initial proposals for the future framework for asset managers.
+Both closed on 9 June 2025.
+Depending on responses, HM Treasury intends to publish a statutory instrument for consultation, while the FCA plans to launch a consultation on proposed detailed rules in H1 2026. - In the April 2025 Regulatory Initiatives Grid, the FCA announced plans to consult in September 2025 on proposed rule changes to streamline the dealing process and reduce the regulatory requirements, through direct to fund, while facilitating the move to fund tokenisation. - Asset management has been highlighted the government as one of the priority opportunities for growth in the Financial Services Growth and Competitiveness Strategy, published in July 2025.
+The next phase of repeal and replacement of assimilated law relating to AIFMD will be taken forward in early 2026. - Following consultation in November 2024, the FCA issued a policy statement in May 2025 confirming rule changes (effective from 9 May 2025) to allow funds to take advantage of the new payment option for investment research that applies to MiFID managers for segregated accounts.